Summit County Theft Defense Attorney

 Understanding The Law – Burglary

-It’s important to understand as much about the theft laws in Colorado as possible.
-An experienced criminal defense attorney can certainly help you with this, but it would benefit you to be knowledgeable about it as well.
+An experienced criminal defense attorney can certainly help you with this, but it would benefit you to be knowledgeable about it as well, especially when considering legal options.
 One of the most serious theft charges includes burglary.

 Defenses: The primary defenses to first-degree burglary include arguing that the accused was lawfully on the property, they didn’t know that they were unlawfully on the property, one of the aggravating factors of the crime (committing an assault or possessing a deadly weapon) was not proven, or law enforcement did something unlawful while investigating/collecting evidence.

 Defenses: Possible defenses to second-degree burglary are similar to those for first-degree.
-Your attorney could argue that you were lawfully on the property, you didn’t know that you were unlawfully on the property, the building was not a dwelling, there was misconduct on the part of law enforcement, or you did not intend to commit a crime when you first entered the premises.
+Your lawyer could argue that you were lawfully on the property, you didn’t know that you were unlawfully on the property, the building was not a dwelling, there was misconduct on the part of law enforcement, or you did not intend to commit a crime when you first entered the premises.
 In order to be convicted of burglary, the intent to commit a crime must have been formed before entering the premises.

-An Aggressive Defense Of Your Rights
+An Aggressive Defense Of Your Rights With A Summit County Theft Defense Lawyer

 - Petty theft